 Okay, I will admit it – I didn’t really know what a travel blogger was.
 That was until I became one myself…last year!
 I have since learned that bloggers provide travelers with great information & valuable resources for getting the most out of their travel experiences.
 And better yet, it’s free!

-I will also confess that most of my friends – many of them fellow Baby Boomers – don’t really understand what I do.
+I will also confess that many of my friends – most of them fellow Baby Boomers – don’t really understand what I do.
 I thought that may also be true of many others, so that’s why I’m writing this blog post about travel blogging.
-I am particularly gearing it to all you Baby Boomers who love to travel – as well as those who really like reading about travel.
+I am particularly gearing it to all you Boomers who love to travel – as well as non-Boomers & those who really enjoy reading about travel.

 I began my Planet Janet Travels travel blog in 2016 because I wanted to share my stories, experiences, travel tips and photos from the many international trips I had already taken (with more to come!).
 My hope was that readers would be entertained, inspired and informed so that they too could & would travel the world more widely, confidently and joyfully.